OVERVIEW: The Tomkat Charitable Trust invests in finance, agriculture, and energy.

-IP TAKE: Steyer and Taylor give the occasional massive gift for clean energy, but even discounting those, the couple’s foundation has been giving in the ballpark of $5 million a year to clean energy issues in recent years.
+IP TAKE: Steyer and Taylor offer the occasional large gift for clean energy, but even discounting those, the couple’s foundation gives more modest-sized grants to clean energy issues.

 The Tomkat Trust donated $25 million that year to Yale University to establish the Energy Science Institute.
 While not channeled through the foundation, it’s important to note that the couple also gave $40 million to Stanford to create the TomKat Center for Sustainable Energy, plus another $7 million to create the Steyer-Taylor Center for Energy Policy.

-The funder has also given quite a lot to encourage public engagement and broaden constituencies.
+The funder also makes grants to encourage public engagement and broaden constituencies.
 The Center for Ecoliteracy has received regular grants for its work in support of education on sustainable living.
-And Tomkat has supported two religious groups for their work in environmental engagement.
-While not strictly energy-related, they’ve also backed a local museum and science center for environmental education.
+Tomkat has supported two religious groups for their work in environmental engagement.
+While not strictly energy-related, they’ve also supported a local museum and science center for environmental education.

-While it's hard to imagine the couple is not highly involved in the foundation's grantmaking, they do have a couple of staff, including Erin Wirpsa Eisenberg, director of research and investment.
-And the sole trustee is Kathryn Hall, a close friend and former colleague of Steyer's who founded Hall Capital Partners.
+While it's hard to imagine the couple is not highly involved in the foundation's grantmaking, they have a few staff, including Erin Wirpsa Eisenberg, director of research and investment.
+The sole trustee is Kathryn Hall, a close friend and former colleague of Steyer's who founded Hall Capital Partners.
 Tomkat does not accept proposals, but they can be reached by email.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)